The Power of Listening

 1. Start with an Open-Ended Question

-Start with an open-ended question, like, ‘what are your thoughts on this issue?’
+First, start with an open-ended question, like, ‘what are your thoughts on this issue?’

 2. Next use a Follow-on Question